Sam Langford: Later career

 Langford defeated former World Light Heavyweight Champion Philadelphia Jack O'Brien on August 15, 1911, by fifth-round technical knockout.
 Langford outweighed O'Brien by ten pounds.
 The fight was stopped after a hard left hook put O'Brien on the canvas.
 O'Brien had to be helped to his corner.
 The poetic O'Brien later said of Langford, "When he appeared upon the scene of combat, you knew you were cooked."

-Langford fought heavyweight Gunboat Smith twice, losing the first by decision (many ring siders were surprised) and winning the second by third-round knockout.

 Langford fought heavyweight Harry Wills seventeen times.
 Langford was 31 in the first bout and continued to suffer from old age and failing eyesight more and more each fight.
 The first was a draw via points, the second a win via fourteenth-round knockout, the third and fourth losses via decision, the fifth a win via nineteenth-round knockout, the sixth through ninth losses via decision, the tenth a draw via points, the eleventh a loss via sixth-round knockout and the twelfth by seventh-round technical knockout, the thirteenth through seventeenth by decision (total: 2 wins (2 KO), 14 losses (2 KO) and 2 draws).

 Former World Heavyweight Champion Tommy Burns was a referee in the third fight.
 At the end, he caught Langford's hand and said to him, "Sam, this is the hardest I ever had to do in my life.
 I always admired you and never thought to see you beaten, but I have to give the decision against you."

-World Welterweight title fight

-Although Langford is often credited as the greatest fighter to never challenge for a world title, he fought World Welterweight Champion Barbados Joe Walcott, a black man, on September 5, 1904, at Lake Massabesic Coliseum in Manchester, New Hampshire for his title.
-Both fighters weighed in at 142 lbs.

-The fight resulted in a draw via decision, thus Walcott retained his title.
-However, reports of the fight say Langford clearly outpointed the champion.
-Langford kept Walcott at a distance with his longer reach and used his footwork to evade all of Walcott's attacks.
-Langford landed lefts and rights to the jaw so effectively, Walcott was bleeding by round two and continued bleeding more after every round.
-Walcott was brought on one knee in the third round and the fight ended with hardly a scratch on Langford.